JeffReeves/kato-discordbot/README.md

 A Discord Bot to assist with managing servers and their channels.

-Post messages at certain times/intervals, copy tagged messages from one channel to another, etc.
+Archive tagged messages from one channel to another, get random quotes from Inspirobot, etc.

+Many additional features will be coming "soon&trade;".

 Named in homage of the assistant, driver, enforcer, and friend of "The Green Hornet".